Dmytro-kur/ForceCalc/README.md

 # Distinctiveness and Complexity

-Building an gradient.
-csrf token from JavaScript.
-using react styling
-working with setState function async bihaviour
-Using a canvas
-Using bootstrap tooltips
-textarea scaling.
 Creating a text that can't be overlapped.
 Radio buttons in react
 Mobile responsiveness by changing a flex parameters